kudchikarsk/sprint-api-library/docs/UsersApi.md

 Get a user

-Logged in users can fetch only their own user information.
-Only admins can fetch other users.
+Logged in user can fetch any user information.

 ### Example